 This teen was traveling across several states without a stable environment and sleeping on friends' couches.
 They reported that their sibling had been taken into foster care and, thankfully, received the support they needed.

 Our family advocate took down this information and contacted Child Protective Services (CPS) for the county the youth was calling from.
 The very next day, that teen came into foster care.

-The foster parent who agreed to open her home to that teen received three pieces of information when she got the call for placement: the youth's gender, age, and initial call to advocate for their own needs.
-Four hours later, that teenager walked through her front door and changed both of their lives.
+Luckily, there was a brave and loving foster parent who agreed to open her home to the teen.
+The only information she received when she got the call for placement was: The youth's gender, age, and an initial call for the teen to advocate for their own needs.
+Four hours later, that teenager walked through her front door and changed both of their lives for the better.